☀️Best Sun Protection & Sunscreen For Doing Lawn Care

 For example, a 30 SPF sunscreen reduces 2 hours of sun exposure to the equivalent of 4 minutes of unprotected sun, while a 50 SPF drops it only to 2.4 minutes, a negligible difference considering the unhealthy additives to achieve the higher rating.

-Always read the active and non-active ingredient list to make sure you’re not putting harmful chemicals on your skin, which absorb through the skin and into the bloodstream (where they’re not even filtered by the liver) at a rate between 30-80%.
+Always read the active and non-active ingredient lists to make sure you’re not putting harmful chemicals on your skin, which absorb through the skin and into the bloodstream (where they’re not even filtered by the liver) at a rate between 30-80%.

 Avoid sunscreens with bug repellent